Sarah Piegay Espenon - Humanise Something Free of Error

 - Published in May 2018

-- Limited quantities available shipping from FR
+- Limited quantities available shipping from NL

 Humanise Something Free of Error meditates on man’s attempts to influence the climate through weather modification, in the form of a visual research project compiled over three years.